mosip/documentation/docs/id-schema.md

 ## Versions of ID Schema

-ID Schema is identified based on its version in the MOSIP system.
-On publishing of ID Schema, the schema is versioned.
+ID Schema is identified based on it's version in the MOSIP system.
+On publishing of an ID Schema, the schema is versioned.
 Every ID Object stores the ID Schema version which is validated during ID Object validation.

 ## Good Practice

-The following is the list of good practice that MOSIP recommends for creating your ID Schema.
+The following is the list of good practices that MOSIP recommends for creating your ID Schema.

-* As a privacy by design practice we recommended that the number of fields is kept to a usable minimum in order to avoid profiling.
+* As a privacy by design practice, it is recommended that the number of fields is kept to a usable minimum in order to avoid profiling.
 * Larger number of data results in serious data quality issues.&#x20;
-* Keeping the field minimum ensures everyone is inclusively add to the foundational identity.
+* Keeping the fields minimum ensures everyone is inclusively added to the foundational identity.
-* As a best guide limit the total number of fields to be less than 10.
+* As a best guide, limit the total number of fields to be less than 10.
 * Stick to one version of ID Schema for better compatibility.&#x20;